pixelhandler/ember-jsonapi-resources/README.md

 # Ember JSON API Resources

-An [Ember CLI] Addon… a lightweight solution for data persistence for an Ember CLI application following the [JSON API] 1.0 specification (your anti-bikeshedding weapon for API development).
+An [Ember CLI] Addon… a lightweight solution for data persistence in an [Ember.js] application following the [JSON API] 1.0 specification (your anti-bikeshedding weapon for API development).

-For example code see the 'tests/dummy' app in this repo.
+For example code see the [tests/dummy](tests/dummy) app in this repo.

 This solution uses the [Fetch API] instead of XMLHttpRequest, see [Introduction to fetch()].